bitcoin/bitcoin/README.md

 repositories.
 Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Testing and code review are the bottlenecks for development; we get more pull requests than we can review and test on short notice.
+Please be patient and help out by testing other people's pull requests, and remember that this is a security-critical project where any mistake might cost people lots of money.

 ### Automated Testing